Chris44442/de10nano/README.md

 The other obvious advantage is the ability to easily connect to the device as long as the Host PC and the device are in the same network.

 Run `util/warm_flash_and_config.sh` on the Host PC in order to flash and configure the FPGA remotely.
-The previously built `fpga_rbf_load` file needs to be in the `/home/root` directory as mentioned above.
+The previously built `fpga_rbf_load` file needs to be in the `/home/root` directory.
 You also need the to have the rbf-file in the `build` folder.
 Remember to keep the HPS IP configuration in the QSYS the same, or otherwise configuring such an rbf can fail, or even crash the HPS.

 One way to observe a successful FPGA reconfiguration is to consecutively configure two rbfs with different LEDs flashing.